 The primary flight controls are the ailerons, rudder, and elevator.
-These control surfaces are operable from either front seat by interconnected side stick controls and rudder pedals.
-On the LIVP the controls run through the pressure bulkheads to the non pressurized side of the cabin.
-A pressure compensator is used on older used to compensate for the effects of an expanding cabin.
+These control surfaces are operable from either seat by interconnected center stick controls and rudder pedals.
+The elevator and rudder use centerline hinges on bearings while the ailerons utilize piano hinge along their top surface.

-All primary flight controls use centerline hinging on bearings.
-The ailerons and elevator are push rod actuated.
-Both side stick controls have positive grip handles and should have a radio transmit button mounted on them.
+Both joysticks have positive grip handles and should have a radio transmit button mounted on them.
 Other switches may be mounted on the grips.
 The rudder pedals actuate the rudder with stainless steel cables.
 The wheel brakes are actuated by pressure on the top of the rudder pedals.